 Table 1 states 13 mm (0.5 in) for Category 5e, 6 and 6A.
 An additional note common to all standards is that the amount of untwist should be kept to a minimum.
 Experience has shown that 13mm does not guarantee a PASS when field testing.

 The first thing to do in the event of a NEXT failure is to use the field tester to determine at which end the NEXT failure occurred.
 Once this is known, check the connections at that end and replace or re-terminate as appropriate.
-The DSX has two powerful troubleshooting features to help identify the cause of a NEXT failure.
-The first is named Fault Info, more details on that here.
 Many testers have a time domain feature, the ability to look down the cable and see where the crosstalk is happening.
-The example below is taken from a DSX CableAnalyzer.
+The example below is take from a DTX CableAnalyzer.
 The feature is called HDTDX.

 If this does not appear to be the problem, check for the presence of lower Category patch cords (such as voice grade cable in a Class D installation).
 Another possible cause of NEXT failures are split pairs.
 These can be identified automatically with the wiremap function of your field tester.
 Female couplers are another high source of crosstalk and should not be used in a data installation.
 If a cable is not long enough, replace it with a cable of the required length rather than adding another cable.

 Sometimes a NEXT failure is caused by an inappropriate test being selected.
-For example, you cannot expect a Category 5e installation to meet Category 6A performance requirements.
+For example, you cannot expect a Category 5 installation to meet Category 5e performance requirements.